Hyperpigmentation Treatment

 Focal hyperpigmentation

 Focal hyperpigmentation most often follows inflammation or injury, for example after acne, eczema, a cut or a burn.
+Some prescription treatments can target both acne and hyperpigmentation, offering dual benefits for people dealing with these overlapping concerns.
 It can also occur in some autoimmune conditions like cutaneous lupus.
 Very importantly, new or changing dark patches can, in some cases, be due to skin cancers such as melanoma, so anything uncertain or evolving should be assessed by a doctor [2–4].

 Diffuse hyperpigmentation